 Gel plate printing is quite addictive, I could just spend hours and hours trying new ideas.

-I hope you enjoyed this DIY Easy Gel Printing Technique – Using Packing Tape!
-Try this project and make tons of Textured Gel Plate Backgrounds … until you run out of monoprinting paper! 🙂 Just kidding, but I’m sure you won’t run out of ideas on where and how to use them!
+I hope you enjoyed this Easy Gel Printing Techniques, using packing tape and other household items to create texture!
+Try this project and make tons of Textured Gel Plate Backgrounds … until you run out of monoprinting paper!
+Just kidding, but I’m sure you won’t run out of ideas on where and how to use them!
 They are easy to love and so easy to integrate into your creative adventures!

 Diana / Dreams Factory